Identity of Speakers

 Summary

-In late April and early May 2024, pro-Palestinian protesters established an encampment on the University of California, Los Angeles (UCLA) campus.
+In late April and early May 2024, pro-Palestinian protesters established an encampment on the University of California, Los Angeles campus.
 According to a federal lawsuit filed by Jewish law student Yitzchok Frankel and two other students, activists created “Jew Exclusion Zones” where Jewish students were excluded, and UCLA administration failed to intervene.
 The plaintiffs alleged these actions violated their civil rights under Title VI of the Civil Rights Act, which prohibits discrimination at federally funded institutions.
 During this period, violent clashes occurred between pro-Palestinian demonstrators and pro-Israel counterprotesters, and four student journalists were attacked on May 1, 2024.

 On August 14, 2024, a federal judge issued a preliminary injunction requiring UCLA to ensure equal and unimpeded access to all areas of campus for Jewish students and faculty.
 The court found that the university may have enabled or tolerated discriminatory conduct by failing to act when Jewish individuals were excluded from public campus spaces.
 The judge stated that university officials could face personal liability for knowingly allowing such conduct to persist.